iot-da/iot-da.github.io/docs/Subjects/NP1/P3/index.md

 Currently, ESP32 Wi-Fi supports the Modem-sleep mode which refers to the legacy power-saving mode in the IEEE 802.11 protocol.
 Modem-sleep mode works in station-only mode and the station must connect to the AP first.
-If the Modem-sleep mode is enabled, station will switch between active and sleep state periodically.
+If the Modem-sleep mode is enabled, the station node will switch between active and sleep state periodically.
 In sleep state, RF, PHY and BB are turned off in order to reduce power consumption.
-Station can keep connection with AP in modem-sleep mode.
+The connection with the AP is nevertheless kept alive.

 `Modem-sleep` mode includes minimum and maximum power save modes.
-In minimum power save mode, station wakes up every DTIM to receive beacon.
-Broadcast data will not be lost because it is transmitted after DTIM.
-However, it can not save much more power if DTIM is short for DTIM is determined by AP.
+In minimum power save mode, the station wakes up for every beacon with DTIM (Delivery Traffic Indication Message) so that it can receive all the broadcast data.

-In maximum power save mode, station wakes up every listen interval to receive beacon.
-This listen interval can be set longer than the AP DTIM period.
+However, it cannot save much more power if the DTIM interval is short, and this interval is established by the AP.

-Broadcast data may be lost because station may be in sleep state at DTIM time.
+In maximum power save mode, station wakes up every *listen* interval to receive the AP beacon.
+The *listen* interval can be set longer than the AP DTIM interval, leading extra power savings at the risk of loosing some broadcast data, because station may be in sleep state during a DTIM beacon transmission.
-If listen interval is longer, more power is saved but broadcast data is more easy to lose.
-Listen interval can be configured by calling API `esp_wifi_set_config()` before connecting to AP.
+The *listen* interval is configured with the `esp_wifi_set_config()` function, which should be invoked before connecting to AP.

 ### AP mode

-Currently ESP32 AP doesn’t support all of the power save feature defined in Wi-Fi specification.
-To be specific, the AP only caches unicast data for the stations connect to this AP, but doesn’t cache the multicast data for the stations.
-If stations connected to the ESP32 AP are power save enabled, they may experience multicast packet loss.
+Currently ESP32 AP doesn’t support all of the power saving features defined in the Wi-Fi specification.
+To be specific, in AP mode it only caches unicast data for the stations connect to it, but does not cache the multicast data.
+If stations connected to the ESP32 AP have enabled the power save mode, they may experience multicast packet loss.

 In the future, all power save features will be supported on ESP32 AP.